 She popped up, breathless.
 “But I had to get my shoes!”

-She listened quietly, taking her licks.
-At this point, living out of suitcases and eating in restaurants was taking a toll on us all.
+She listened, taking her licks.
+At that point, living out of suitcases and eating in restaurants was taking a toll on us all.

 “Tomorrow night, you’re having a burrito from the gas station!” he finished, exasperated.

 I looked at her repentant little face, thinking he might actually be getting through to her.